sghoweri/obsidian/_source/_docs/naming-classes.md

 ### Suffixes

 Obsidian uses responsive suffixes `@sm`.
-Responsive targeting shouldn't be a modifier and falls in it's own category.
+Responsive targeting shouldn't be a modifier and falls in its own category.
 Obsidian defaults to a mobile first approach to CSS, meaning that classes without suffixes apply their styles to all screen sizes and ascend upward for styling per suffix.

 `@sm`, `@md`, `@lg` are the given suffixes in Obsidian.